The Finishing Touch: Differing versions

 Glenn Mitchell has noted that The Finishing Touch is one of the few Laurel and Hardy silents with both British and American versions extant today.
-In an era when primitive film stocks did not permit many generations of copies to be made from a master, producers often set up multiple cameras during shooting to obtain more first-generation elements to work with.
+In an era when primitive film stocks did not permit many generations of copies to be made from a master, producers often set up multiple cameras while shooting to obtain more first-generation elements to work with.
 These extra negatives often became prints for foreign markets.
-Consequently, the films would feature slightly different angles and sometimes variations in action or editing.
+They sometimes had slightly different angles or variations in action or cutting.
 Mitchell writes:

 In The Finishing Touch, this is most obvious in the close-ups of the nurse, which in the British version are presented from a different perspective and with some dissimilar facial reactions to the American equivalent.
 An amendment in subtitling tells us that nine years of schooling took Laurel and Hardy to the 'First Reader' for American audiences, and the 'Infants' for the British.

 Today's American edition, he writes, originates from the Blackhawk Films master and combines footage from both versions.

 Reception

-The Finishing Touch is considered a prototype film for Laurel and Hardy, marking the first of their "workingman" pictures, where their professional task itself becomes the backbone of the plot.
+The Finishing Touch is considered a prototype film for Laurel and Hardy.
+It was the first of their "workingman" pictures, where their professional task itself becomes the backbone of the plot.
 Films such as Dirty Work, Busy Bodies, and The Music Box all descend from The Finishing Touch.

 Glenn Mitchell, author of The Laurel & Hardy Encyclopedia, commented, "The Finishing Touch is enjoyable despite an over-reliance on slapstick.
 One ingenious sight gag [is when] Stan appears to be supporting both ends of a lengthy piece of timber."
 William K. Everson, author of The Films of Laurel and Hardy, delivered a mixed review in 1967, stating, "Considering the promise it offers, The Finishing Touch is a slight disappointment.
 The climactic gags lack the force and 'boff' quality that the build-up has led us to expect, and the whole short has a somewhat mechanical flavor to it.
 Nevertheless, it has energy, and the problems of house construction... provide every gag with anticipation as well as culmination."
 Janiss Garza of AllMovie said, "This two-reel Laurel and Hardy silent is especially rich in slapstick....
 This silly little film doesn't have much plot to speak of, but it's so well constructed, and the humor is so solid, it doesn't matter."
 Randy Skretvedt, author of Laurel and Hardy: The Magic Behind the Movies, is more guarded in his assessment, saying, "If The Finishing Touch isn't as memorable as the films which preceded it, it's a pleasant enough little picture."
 British film critic Leslie Halliwell commented, "Excellent early star slapstick with predictable but enjoyable gags."